• Skip to primary navigation

 • 250 g pēkana ropiropi (streaky bacon, chopped)

-• 1 tbsp (15 ml) marahihi māpere (maple syrup).
+• 1 tablespoon (15 ml) marahihi māpere (maple syrup).
 This can also be swapped for the same amount of honey or sugar.

 Cheese for the Stuffed Crust (Optional)